Egezenn/YTMASC/readme.md

 > You can chain all these commands in a meaningful manner, see the [flowchart](#flowchart-of-the-cli).
 >
 > ```shell
-> ytmasc --import-library-page fetch-soft --delete-library-page-files-afterwards --refetch-metadata --import-from rimusic_xxxxxxxxxxxxxx.db --import-from data/x.csv --download --convert --tag --lib-find-same
+> ytmasc --import-library-page fetch-soft --delete-library-page-files-afterwards --refetch-metadata --import-from song.db --import-from data/x.csv --download --convert opus --tag --lib-find-same
 > ```